-Legalism is a lean against God.
+Legalism is an attempted lean against God.
 It tries to win God’s favor by something the believer does.
 Legalism gives to earn brownie points with God.
 It is the opposite of grace.

 Our Lord had the infinite wealth of the infinite God for all eternity.
 Yet, though He had that status, He became poor.
 He gave that we might be rich.
 He gave out of grace.

 Jesus Christ is the Supreme Example in the grace of giving.

 V. A CHALLENGE BUT NOT A DEMAND